 The CWM was created by the Executive Committee of the IMU in March 2015.
 Its purpose is to promote worldwide contacts between national and regional organisations for women and mathematics and to undertake other related activities.

 The largest and oldest of the organizations for women mathematicians is the Association for Women in Mathematics (AWM).
 Based in the USA, it has many international members.
 Its website contains a wealth of further resources.
 You can read about the beginnings of AWM here and see more about AWM and its history in the 1990s here.

-In addition there are several Europe-wide organizations supporting women mathematicians.
+In addition there are several world-wide organizations supporting women mathematicians.